renaudwangler/ib-labs/msms030fr/lab5e1.md

 length: "00"
 ---
 # Scénario
-You have taken on the persona of Holly Dickson, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
+You have taken on the persona of Dominique Skyetson, Adatum's Enterprise Administrator, and you have Microsoft 365 deployed in a virtualized lab environment.
 In this exercise, you will perform the tasks necessary to manage a user-driven Microsoft 365 Apps installation.
 Performing a user-driven Microsoft 365 Apps installation is a two-step process: 1) configuring the user account so the user is eligible to download and install the setup file, and 2) performing the installation.
 In the first two tasks in this exercise, you will verify the following conditions that affect whether a user can be blocked from downloading the Microsoft 365 Apps for enterprise suite:
 - The user does not have an appropriate Office 365 license (which you will verify in Task 1).
 - An admin turns off the global Office download setting that controls the downloading of mobile and desktop apps for all users (which you will verify in Task 2).